ezraundag/ai-computer-vision/README.md

+**Extracting and analyzing text from images using Azure Computer Vision and Azure Open AI service**

 This repo contains python scripts that extract text from images using Azure Computer Vision and analyzes the extracted text using Azure Open AI service.

 I wrote these scripts to streamline text extraction and analysis using Open AI SDK for a quantitative research on waste policies.